Hiring a Software Developer In-House vs. Outsourcing: Making the Right Choice for Your Organization

 Ownership: Working with people who truly care about your project is important.
 Not all software development firms get invested in your business and your product as they should.
 This can vary from company to company or based on the size of the firm.

 Technologies: Some software firms center themselves around a particular product, solution, or technology.
-It is rare that a single technology can solve all problems.
-You want to make sure that the solution being proposed makes sense for your needs, and the software firm is not trying to fit your square project into their round solution set.
+A single corporate software development project can rarely solve all problems.
+You want to make sure that the solution being proposed makes sense for your needs.

-We want to help every software project begin on solid ground.
-In The 5 Pillars Of A Successful Software Project, we share the five essential ingredients of every software project.
+At SOLTECH, we want to help every software project begin on solid ground.
+In The 5 Pillars Of A Successful Software Project, we share the essential ingredients of every software project.
+Grab your copy below.